Contrasting Permex Petroleum (OILCF) and Its Rivals

 |-0.39

-Permex Petroleum’s peers have higher revenue, but lower earnings than Permex Petroleum.
-Permex Petroleum is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Permex Petroleum’s rivals have higher revenue, but lower earnings than Permex Petroleum.
+Permex Petroleum is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-Permex Petroleum has a beta of 2.26, indicating that its stock price is 126% more volatile than the S&P 500.
-Comparatively, Permex Petroleum’s peers have a beta of 8.10, indicating that their average stock price is 710% more volatile than the S&P 500.

 Summary

-Permex Petroleum peers beat Permex Petroleum on 7 of the 9 factors compared.
+Permex Petroleum rivals beat Permex Petroleum on 7 of the 9 factors compared.

 Permex Petroleum Company Profile